 I’ve gotten a lot of questions in the past few days about how COVID-19 (novel coronavirus) is affecting the California BBS, or how it is likely to.
 I’m rounding up those questions here in hopes of making it easier to find the information you need.
-This post most recently updated on April 2, to include information about BBS waivers.
+This post most recently updated on June 2, to include information about new BBS waivers.

 Will license exams be cancelled or postponed?

 The BBS-contracted testing provider Pearson VUE closed all of its US and Canada testing centers in March, and has been gradually reopening them since May.
 All exams scheduled while centers were closed have been cancelled and you will need to reschedule.

 If your registration expired or is scheduled to expire between March 31 and June 30, 2020, see the information below on Law & Ethics Exam rule waivers.

 The BBS and Pearson VUE are both committed to getting everyone rescheduled as quickly as possible.
 The BBS sent me the following in an email:

 “BBS will work with all examination candidates to ensure that they remain [eligible] to test and are able to continue to work.
 Candidates may email the BBS to inquire about their specific situation.”